 Repurposing your best evergreen content will ensure that you have quality content available in various formats for your audience to consume at every stage of their customer journey.

-Repurposing content helps to satisfy the needs of your audience for content in their preferred format.
+Content remarketing or repurposing content helps to satisfy the needs of your audience for content in their preferred format.

 You can repurpose your flyer into an online 6 seconds video clip.
 You can also repurpose your brochure into an online slide presentation.